 As they continue to up the dosage, the brain becomes more and more dependent on Xanax in order to feel any sense of relief and calmness.
 Eventually, the brain becomes used to using Xanax to achieve calmness, and it will need the drug to do so.
 At this point, the body has become dependent on Xanax.
 The Xanax user will not be able to think of anything except getting more Xanax to find relief.

 When people start to feel the above symptoms, they have likely developed a Xanax use disorder.
-Other signs of addiction could include the Xanax user becoming extremely concerned about their supply, frequently asking their doctors or other medical professionals for additional dosages.
+Other signs of addiction could include becoming extremely concerned about their supply, frequently asking their doctors for additional dosages.
 When they can’t get more from their doctors, many people turn to the street.
-If they’re able to get a supply of the drug off of the street, they’re no longer taking it at prescribed doses.
+If they’re able to get a supply of the drug off of the street, they’re no longer taking it as prescribed.
 They are merely taking the drug to eradicate the withdrawal symptoms and feel some semblance of normalcy.

 Xanax is so strong that even people who have been taking it for as little as three to four weeks can become dependent on it.

 Taking Xanax During Pregnancy

 When someone becomes pregnant, they may be struggling with issues of anxiety they had before the pregnancy.
 Xanax is prescribed to help people with anxiety and panic disorder, and many women who become pregnant continue to experience those symptoms even after they become pregnant.
 Simply becoming pregnant causes heightened anxiety in many women as a result of hormonal changes in the body.